-- 1. Tell yourself that you are having a flashback: Learn to recognise what happens to your body when you are having a flashback.
-Recognise the clues your body gives you just before a flashback happens. - 2.
-Remind yourself that the worst is over: The feelings and sensations you are experiencing now are memories of the past.
-The actual event took place in the past and you survived it. - 3.
-Get grounded and focus on the present: Remind yourself that the incident is not happening now!
-Use all of your senses to keep you focused on the here and now.
+- 1 Tell yourself that you are having a flashback: Learn to recognise what happens to your body when you are having a flashback.
+Recognise the clues your body gives you just before a flashback happens. - 2 Remind yourself that the worst is over: The feelings and sensations you are experiencing now are memories of the past.
+The actual event took place in the past and you survived it.

+- Get grounded and focus on the present: Use all your senses to keep you focused on the here and now.
 Look around and notice different colours, objects around you.
-Listen to the different sounds music, people or your own breathing.
-Have objects that are tactile e.g. beanbags or playdough that you can squeeze, smell or hear.
+Listen to the different sounds - music, people or your own breathing.
 Feel your body, your clothes, the chair or the floor supporting you.
-Stamp your feet on the ground, so that you know where you are and that you are no longer trapped in a situation you cannot escape from. - 4.
-Breathe: When you are scared it is likely that you may experience shallow breathing or stop breathing altogether.
-As a result, your body could react to the lack of oxygen, causing panicky feelings, a pounding heart, pounding in the head, tightness, sweating, faintness and dizziness.
+Stamp your feet on the ground, so that you know where you are and that you are no longer trapped in a situation you cannot escape from. - 4 Breathe: When you are scared it is likely that you may experience shallow breathing or stop breathing altogether.
+As a result your body could react to the lack of oxygen, causing panicky feelings, a pounding heart, pounding in the head, tightness, sweating, faintness and dizziness.
 If you breathe deeply some of this panic will stop.
-Put your hand on your stomach and breathe in so that your stomach pushes against your hand and then breathe out so that the stomach goes in. - 5.
-Compare then and now: Remind yourself of where you were then and where you are now.
+Put your hand on your stomach and breathe in so that your stomach pushes against your hand and then breathe out so that the stomach goes in.

+- 5. Compare then and now: Remind yourself of where you were then and where you are now.
 'I was in the sitting room then.
 Now I am in my bed'. - 6.
-Give yourself some boundaries: Sometimes when you are having a flashback you might lose the sense of where you finish and where the world begins: as if you do not have skin.
-Wrap yourself in a blanket, hold a pillow or go to bed; do anything to help you to feel protected.

-- 7. Tell your friends, partner or relatives about flashbacks: It's important that the people around you know about flashbacks so that they know how to help you.
+Give yourself some boundaries: Sometimes when you are having a flashback you might lose the sense of where you finish and where the world begins, as if you do not have skin.
+Wrap yourself in a blanket, hold a pillow or go to bed, do anything to help you to feel protected. - 7 Tell your friends, partner or relatives about flashbacks: It's important that the people around you know about flashbacks so that they know how to help you.
 You may want someone to be with you during or just after a flashback, or you may prefer to be alone.
-Decide what you find most helpful and let others know. - 8.
-Take time to recover: Flashbacks are very powerful, so give yourself some time afterwards.
+Decide what you find most helpful and let others know.

+- 8 Take time to recover: Flashbacks are very powerful, so give yourself some time afterwards.
 Don't expect yourself to jump into activities right away.
 Take a nap, have a warm bath or take some quiet time.
-Show yourself kindness, gentleness and patience, allow your body some comfort.
-Sitting with uncomfortable feelings and being curious about them can be exhausting! - 9.
-Bring your memories into the open: Anyone who understands the effects of rape, sexual assault and childhood sexual abuse can be a valuable resource to helping you heal.
+Show yourself kindness, gentleness and patience, allow your body some comfort. - 9 Bring your memories into the open: Anyone who understands the effects of rape, sexual assault and childhood sexual abuse can be a valuable resource to helping you heal.
 If you feel able, it can be helpful to write down the sights, sounds, smells, emotions and sensations from your flashback too.
-Putting it on paper can help to get it out of your mind. - 10.
-Finally, know you are not crazy!
-You are healing and you're dealing with the normal reactions to a traumatic event.
+Putting it on paper can help to get it out of your mind. - 10 Finally, know you are not crazy: You are healing and you're dealing with the normal reactions to a traumatic event.